htmfilho/htmfilho.github.io/_posts/2021/2021-01-24-azure-function-golang-2.md

     $ curl 'https://buyersmarket.azurewebsites.net/api/offer?savings=134507&listingPrice=700000&downPayment=10&closingCosts=17000'

 Expect the same response as if we were running the Function locally.

+The primary purpose of the custom handlers feature is to enable languages and runtimes that do not currently have first-class support on Azure Functions.
+While it may be possible to run web applications using custom handlers, Azure Functions is not a standard reverse proxy.
+Some features such as response streaming, HTTP/2, and WebSockets are not available.
+Some components of the HTTP request such as certain headers and routes may be restricted.
+Your application may also experience excessive cold start.

 In part 3, we are going to explore our Function in Azure Portal.
 Stay tuned!